Click on this link to see the PROPOSED REVISIONS to be Voted on at our 2022 AACP Convention's Business Meeting

 ARTICLE VI - BUSINESS SESSIONS OF THE ASSOCIATION

-Section A. REGULAR BUSINESS SESSION - AACP shall have a regular business session once each year at the convention.
+Section A. REGULAR BUSINESS SESSION - AACP shall have a regular business session once each year at the convention or another substitute event.
 Written and/or email notice shall be given to the members at least 30 days prior to the date of any such session.

 Section B. SPECIAL BUSINESS SESSIONS - The AACP Board may authorize, at such time and place and method as it deems necessary, special business sessions.
 Written and/or email notice shall be given to the members at least 30 days prior to the date of any such session.